MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/npm.md

 ### Cache dependencies

-This reduces build time as dependencies are cached between builds.
+You can reduce build time if dependencies are cached between builds.

-Sample from the docs.
-The docs actually use `npm ci` which delete `node_modules`, so I've setup `npm install` here instead.
+Sample from the docs:

 - `main.yml`
     ```yaml